Drainage or Plumbing issue?

 Do I Need a Sewage Pumping Station?

 There are many instances where you may need a sewage pump station installed, specifically if gravity cannot be relied on to transport the sewage from your household to the main sewer.
-However, if unsure, call Kent Drainage today to speak to one of our drainage specialists directly.
+However, if unsure, call KD Drainage today to speak to one of our drainage specialists directly.

 If the floor of your basement is too low to allow the sewage to flow into the main sewer naturally by gravity, then you may need a sewage pump installed to help pressurise the sewage and transport this to the main sewer.